-One of the unique aspects of community living, whether that community is a co-op, condo, or HOA, is the collective responsibility shareholders or association members take upon themselves when they offer to serve on their community’s board of directors.
+One of the unique aspects of community living, whether that community is an association, condo association, or HOA, is the collective responsibility shareholders or association members take upon themselves when they offer to serve on their community’s board of directors.
 With the assumption of board duties and responsibilities comes a measure of liability that might not otherwise be of concern to a resident.
 To protect board members and residents alike, there are contractual points of law and insurances available to mitigate these liabilities.

 What Is Indemnity?